awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ec2-subnetcidrblock.md

 `Ipv6CidrBlock`  <a name="cfn-ec2-subnetcidrblock-ipv6cidrblock"></a>
 The IPv6 network range for the subnet, in CIDR notation\.
 The subnet size must use a /64 prefix length\.
+This parameter is required for an IPv6 only subnet\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)